Unification Church distances itself from Abe's assassination

 Associated Press

-TOKYO (AP) — The Japan branch of South Korea’s Unification Church acknowledged Monday as its member the mother of the suspect in the assassination of former Prime Minister Shinzo Abe, but denied that it demanded large donations from anyone.
+TOKYO (AP) — The Unification Church confirmed the mother of the man accused of assassinating former Japanese Prime Minister Shinzo Abe is a member and said it was cooperating with the police investigation into possible motives.

+Police say the suspect, Tetsuya Yamagami, told investigators he wanted to kill Abe because of his apparent connection to an organization.
+Some Japanese media gave his mother’s donations to the church and her subsequent bankruptcy as a motive for the assassination.

-Japanese media reports have cited large donations by the mother and her subsequent bankruptcy as a possible motive.
-Tomihiro Tanaka, head of the church, declined comment on the specifics of the donations, saying a police investigation was ongoing.
-Speaking in generalities, he confirmed some people had made generous donations, but stressed none were forced.
+Tomihiro Tanaka, head of the Unification Church’s Japan branch, declined to comment on the specifics of the donations Monday.
+Speaking in generalities, he confirmed some people have made generous donations, but stressed none was forced.

-The reports that link Abe with the money woes say Tetsuya Yamagami, who was arrested Friday on-scene after the shooting, blamed the church for his family’s financial problems.

-“Trying to understand how such hatred may have possibly led to the killing is totally perplexing,” Tanaka told reporters at a Tokyo hotel.

-Yamagami was not a church member, and neither was Abe, Tanaka said.
-Abe merely supported the church’s efforts promoting peace, he added.

-Although police have not identified the church, Japanese media reports pointed to the Unification Church in Japan, also known as the Family Federation for World Peace and Unification, founded by the late Sun Myung Moon.
-Some reports, citing anonymous sources, said Yamagami saw Abe as linked to the church.
+Also known as the Family Federation for World Peace and Unification, the church was founded in South Korea by the late Sun Myung Moon.
+It is known to have hundreds of thousands of followers in Japan.

-Tanaka brushed off Japanese media reports as speculation, stressing the motive was still unclear.
+Abe was not a church member, but may have spoken at affiliated groups’ events, Tanaka said.

-Abe was fatally shot in Nara, western Japan, while campaigning for Sunday’s nationwide parliamentary elections.
-Video and photos taken by the crowd showed Yamagami pulling out a homemade gun.
+Abe was fatally shot Friday in Nara in western Japan while campaigning for Sunday’s parliamentary elections.
+Video and photos taken by people in the crowd show the suspect pulling out a homemade gun.
 Two smoke-filled blasts were fired.
 Abe collapsed and later died at a hospital.

 “This is something that should never have happened, and I feel a deep outrage,” Tanaka said, bowing deeply.
 “My heart aches that Japan has lost a loved and respected leader.”